mxro/maxrohde-web/content/posts/2022/2022-08-12-a-guide-to-css-modules-with-react/index.md

 ---
-title: 'A Guide to CSS Modules with React'
+blog: maxrohde.com
+coverImage: pexels-realtoughcandycom-11035386.jpg
-date: '2022-08-12'
+date: "2022-08-12"
 tags:
-  - 'coding'
+- coding
-  - 'css'
+- css
-  - 'javascript'
+- javascript
-  - 'node-js'
+- node-js
-  - 'open-source'
+- open-source
-  - 'programming'
+- programming
-  - 'react'
+- react
-  - 'server-side-rendering'
+- server-side-rendering
-  - 'serverless'
+- serverless
-  - 'typescript'
+- typescript
-coverImage: 'pexels-realtoughcandycom-11035386.jpg'
+title: A Guide to CSS Modules with React
 ---

 There are many different ways to provide styling for React components, such as importing plain CSS, using styled components, JS-in-CSS or CSS Modules.
 These all have various [advantages and disadvantages](https://riichardwilson.wordpress.com/2020/05/15/styling-components-in-react/).